-Here’s a detailed post about my experience and a 7 to 10 Days Sikkim itinerary covering Gangtok, North, East, and South Sikkim
+Here’s a detailed travel guide about the best things to see and do in the state including a 7-10 Days Sikkim itinerary covering Gangtok, North, East, and South Sikkim

 Cavernous valleys, snowcapped mountains, roaring rivers, fluttering prayer flags and green homes dotting the zigzag mountain slopes – no wonder Sikkim is known as the Himalayan Shangri La.
-A jewel-like mountain state of North East, flourished under the benign shadow of colossal Mt.
-Kanchanjundga.
+A jewel-like mountain state of North East flourished under the benign shadow of colossal Mt.
+Kanchenjunga.
 The locals revere the third highest mountain in the world as their guardian deity.

-Sikkim metamorphosed from an independent Himalayan Kingdom to the twenty-second state of India in 1975.
-However, one thing remained untouched – Sikkim’s reverence for the nature.
+Sikkim metamorphosed from the independent Himalayan Kingdom to the twenty-second state of India in 1975.
+However, one thing remained untouched – Sikkim’s reverence for nature.

 An all-organic State